hausgold/actions/README.md

 ### Fetch application settings

-This action allows you to fetch the application settings from our [Settings](https://github.com/hausgold/settings) repository by specifing the application name and the Github clone token.
+This action allows you to fetch the application settings from our [Settings](https://github.com/hausgold/settings) repository by specifying the application name and the Github clone token.
 Make sure your application repository have set the `CLONE_TOKEN` secret correctly.
 Afterwards you can access all settings via regular environment variables.